6. Scripting¶

 Inside a scenario any script compatible with the java ScriptEngineFactory

-can be used to provide calculated values for fields in a send
+can be used to provide calculated values for fields in a send,

-instruction, or as a stand-alone statement.
+check or var instruction, or as a stand-alone statement.

 Embedded javascript